buddh4/mapped-types/README.md

 ## Class level Exclude and Expose are ignored

 You need to manually set `@Expose` or `@Exclude` on the newly created types if required.

-## Intersection type inheritance

-## Omit and Pick type inheritance

-The `OmitType` and `PickType` does not inherit class functions, only properties.